kapenike/ddImages/README.md

 # phpMyStreamOverlay
 automated stream overlays for OBS using html 5 canvas, JavaScript and PHP

-> this code is pre-alpha and not fully commented or structured
+> this code is alpha and not fully commented or structured

 ## To-DO

 - BETA release
+	- [ ] remove teams and just use datasets
 	- overlay editor
 		- [ ] fix issue with layer sorting on larger project
-		- [ ] allow drag move of elements within a group AND the group as a whole
+		- [x] allow drag move of elements within a group AND the group as a whole
+		- [ ] allow point path clipping for group layers
-		- [ ] allow any static input to be converted to a variable input
+		- [ ] allow any static input to be converted to a variable input on the fly, revert color field from static variable input (change for recent tournament)
 		- [ ] create rects
 		- [ ] hotkeys for moving layer on x / y axis or by a smaller pixel per dpi margin
 		- [ ] allow moving and zooming of current project with mouse wheel and hotkeys
 		- [ ] allow move / duplicate / remove multiple layers at once
 		- [ ] allow data management and asset upload from within the editor
 		- ez
-			- [ ] precision round off on positioning
+			- [x] precision round off on positioning
-			- [ ] ensure percentage positioning works
+			- [ ] UI element for settings position of x and y based on percentage of screen
 				- [ ] allow offset to be from the left, center or right of element just like text
+		- [ ] break massive code file into manageable portions
 	- [ ] settings: delete tournament, export / import tournament
+	- [ ] rename tournament to project
 	- [ ] notifications
 	- [ ] Documentation / video
 	- [ ] Webhook connect to source change for browser sources

-- Full release features
-	- [ ] allow webhook / browser source overlay that generates canvas images in real-time allowing transitions of toggle / display elements
-	- [ ] consider possible options for controlling obs scenes on a timer and maybe creating the scene entirely from within this app using the OBS webhook api
+		- [ ] Make browser sources easier for devs to import, front end and backend all in the same location and a registry to import them

 - BUGS
 	- [ ] Head feature to prevent infinite loops in getRealValue will also prevent the same variable path from being printed twice within the same line